JDCalvert/FVTT-PF2e-Ranged-Combat/README.md

 If <b>Prevent Firing Weapon if not Loaded</b> is enabled, then you must also have the <b>Chamber Loaded</b> effect to fire a capacity weapon.
 You can use either the <b>Next Chamber</b> macro to switch to a loaded chamber (if the weapon is already loaded with at least one round) or the <b>Reload</b> macro to load a new round.
 You can fire a double barrel weapon as long as at least one barrel is loaded.

+You can use the <b>Fire Both Barrels</b> macro to switch to firing both barrels of weapons with the double barrel trait, to deal increased damage.
+While you have this enabled, you must have both barrels loaded to fire double-barreled weapons.

 #### Effects
 The <b>Loaded</b> effect targets a specific weapon and serves as a reminder that the weapon is loaded.
 This effect is removed if the weapon is fired and, optionally, the weapon cannot be fired if it isn't loaded.